 - With the program emphasis on teaching skills to others, Venturers learn to see through a perspective other than their own.

-The Boy Scout advancement program provides lots of opportunity for character development:
+The Scouts BSA advancement program provides lots of opportunity for character development:

 - Opportunities for leadership help develop confidence